 For most tracks, the training year is divided into two six-month major rotations and two six-month minor rotations (as well as some opportunity for year-long training experiences).
 The training rotations provide extensive experiential training in core areas of psychological practice with pediatric / child populations (i.e., assessment, consultation and intervention).
 Approximately 38 percent of an intern's time is spent engaged in assessment and consultation activities, 35 percent in intervention, 16 percent in supervision/case consultation, and 11 percent in seminars, conferences, and staffings.

-Including supervision and rotation-specific conferences and staffings, roughly 60-65% of intern time is spent in their Major Rotation, 24-26% in their Minor Rotation, 5% in Ongoing Outpatient Therapy, and 5% in core (non-rotation specific) Internship Program didactics.
+Including supervision and rotation-specific conferences and staffings, roughly 60% of intern time is spent in their Major Rotation, 30% in their Minor Rotation, and 10% in program didactics and mentorship meetings Internship Program didactics.

 Internship Training Tracks